ixdat/ixdat/NEXT_CHANGES.rst

   Instead it only returns the calculated ``MSCalResult``.
 The axes on which the result is plot can be returned by setting the keyword argument ``return_axes=True``

+- Ability to change the selector increment of a measurement using ``Measurement.rebuild_selector``.
+This returns a ``ValueSeries`` which counts cumulative changes in specified columns (common ones include "file_number", "cycle_number", etc).
+  Especially useful for compound techniques with biologic potentiostats.

 Bug Fixes
 ---------